infredible/good-design-tooling/README.md

 # good-design-tooling

-A running list of tools worth using for design and development — with a focus on what's actually shifting as AI-assisted and agentic workflows become the default.
+A running list of tools I like using for design and development in the age of AI-assisted and agentic design workflows.
 Opinionated, not exhaustive.
 Updated as the space evolves.

-Aimed at designers who write code and developers with strong product sense.
-The basics aren't explained here.
+Aimed at designers who write code and developers who design.

 ## Tools